about the rtpo

-The Northwest Ohio Mobility program was established to assist in addressing the unmet transportation needs in Fulton, Henry, and Defiance Counties.
+The Northwest Ohio Mobility program was established to assist in addressing the unmet transportation needs in Defiance, Fulton, Henry, and Williams Counties.
 Some of the activities required to achieve this goal are:

 Host public meetings and distribute surveys to identify any unmet transportation needs.

 Advocate on the behalf of residents for the expansion of services.

 Lead the coordinated planning process and identify strategies to fill gaps in service.

 Solicit support from local stakeholders and decision makers.

 Assist in the execution of identified strategies to fill gaps in service.